Integrated Design Process Services and Schedule

-The following five step design process is a useful guide for an integrated process.
+The following five step design process is a useful guide for an integrated design process.

 A. Preliminary Design Phase

-1. Introduction to site, orientation to local climate, outline access and circulation on site.
-Review history of property previous schemes, natural and cultural landmarks of the neighborhood.
+1. Orientation to the site and the local neighborhood, outline access and circulation on site.
+Review history of property previous schemes as well as natural and cultural landmarks of the neighborhood.

-2. Discovery process of major needs of the owner, linked w/ approximate values for preliminary budget and construction schedule.
+2. Outline major requirements and programmatic needs of the client and integrate with preliminary notions of budget, construction scheduling and primary concerns of the site.
 Review of building codes and zoning regulations pertinent to project.

-3. Create full set of measured drawings with digital model to serve as base for design work in rehab and addition work, coordinated with certified plot plan from surveyor for all types of projects.
+3. Create full set of measured drawings with digital model to serve as base for design work in rehab and addition work, coordinated with certified plot plan from a surveyor locating utilities and grades as necessary.

 B. Schematic Design Phase

-1. Design options presented with developed sketches, CAD 2D and 3D drawings, with preliminary budget and construction scheduling discussed with respect to each scheme.
+1. Design options presented with developed sketches, CAD 2D and 3D drawings, with square foot budget numbers and construction scheduling discussed with respect to each scheme.

-2. Initial design for mechanical, electrical, and day-lighting plans, breakdown of sustainable objectives, and green strategies most in keeping with the site and owners sensitivities.
+2. Initial direction established for mechanical, electrical, day-lighting options, sustainable objectives and green strategies that are most appropriate to the site and owners sensitivities.

 C. Design Development Phase

-1. Prioritize the most successful aspects of the optional design schemes and consolidate into one design development scheme with pre-engineered structural and mechanical solutions.
+1. Prioritize the most successful aspects of the optional design schemes and consolidate into one design development scheme with suggested direction for structural and mechanical solutions.

-2. Outline specifications begun listing project overview of components, submitted with drawings to a pre-screened list of builders for budget proposal and suggestions for improvements and savings.
+2. Outline specifications begun with narrative of proposed project components.
+Drawing submitted with schedules to pre-screened list of builders for developed budget proposal.

 D. Working Drawings And Specifications